Documentation

 The dashboard is your control center.
 From here you manage all your sites, trigger rebuilds, and access per-site settings.

-Each site card has two rows of action buttons plus two extras on the cover image.
+Each site card in Your Sites has two rows of action buttons plus two extras on the cover image.

 On the cover image: